Open-Systems-Pharmacology/docs/README.md

 [Go to: Shared Tools and Example Workflows](part-5/features-of-tables.md)

-## Working and R
+## Working with R

-The interfaces to the common computing environment R are described in "R Toolbox".
+The interfaces to the common computing environment R is described in "R Toolbox".

 [Go to: Working with R](part-6/r-introduction.md)